Becoming a Therapist: Educational Pathways by Country

 - Protected Practice: Certain activities (e.g., psychological assessment, diagnosis) may be restricted to specific professions, even if the general term "therapist" is not protected.

-- Unprotected Terms: In many jurisdictions, terms like "therapist," "counsellor," or "psychotherapist" are not legally protected, meaning individuals without formal credentials might use them.
-This underscores the importance of understanding formal credentials and licensure.
+- Unprotected Terms: In many places, terms like "therapist," "counsellor," or "psychotherapist" are not legally protected, so individuals without formal credentials might use them.
+Where a title is not regulated by law, accredited registers help.
+They exist to give the public confidence1 in a practitioner.
+Checking formal credentials and licensure still matters most.

 For detailed information on protected titles by country, see: Protected Professional Titles Worldwide: Mental Health Guide